Seoca Lithiotis Limestone

-The Seoca Lithiotis Limestone ("Budoš Mountain Limestone", also known simply as High Karst Bioclastic limestones) is a geological formation in Montenegro and possibly Albania that dates to 185-183 million years ago, covering the Pliensbachian-Toarcian stage of the Jurassic Period.
-It is located within the high karst zone, and represents a unique terrestrial setting with abundant plant material, one of the few know from the Toarcian of Europe.
+The Seoca Lithiotis Limestone ("Budoš Mountain Limestone", also known simply as High Karst Bioclastic limestone) is a geological formation in Montenegro and possibly Albania that dates to 185-183 million years ago, covering the Pliensbachian-Toarcian stage of the Jurassic Period.
+It is located within the high karst zone and represents a unique terrestrial setting with abundant plant material, one of the few known from the Toarcian of Europe.
 It is the regional equivalent to the Toarcian-Aalenian units of Spain such as the Turmiel Formation and the El Pedregal Formation, the Sinemurian Coimbra Formation in Portugal, units like the Aganane Formation or the Tafraout Group of Morocco and others from the Mediterranean such as the Posidonia Beds of Greece and the Marne di Monte Serrone of Italy.
-In the Adriatic section, this unit is an equivalent of the Calcare di Sogno of north Italy.
-It represents almost the same type of ecosystem recovered in the older (Pliensbachian) Rotzo Formation of the Venetian region and the Podpeč Limestone of Slovenia, known also for its rich floral record.
+In the Adriatic section, this unit is equivalent to the Calcare di Sogno of Northern Italy.
+It represents almost the same type of ecosystem recovered in the older (Pliensbachian) Rotzo Formation of the Venetian region and the Podpeč Limestone of Slovenia, also known for its rich floral record.

 Regional Context

 In Montenegro, Lower Jurassic carbonate deposits are seen intermittently along the Adriatic Carbonate Platform extending from Herzegovina into the region and reaching northern Albania.
-The Toarcian paleogeography of Montenegro was characterised by two major units, mostly found in the Dinarides: the High Karst Zone, representing the Carbonate Platform, and the Budva Basin, that represented a shallow marine setting where ammonites are abundant, separated at the W of the Apulian Carbonate Platform by the "deep-water Adriatic Basin".
-The previous Pliensbachian platform suffered in the Toarcian a partial flooding in some sectors and simultaneous emergence in others, with the carbonate facies recovered at S of Nikšić, NE of Podgorica and in the Rumija Mt remaining as environments close to the marginal part.
+The Toarcian palaeogeography of Montenegro was characterised by two major units, mostly found in the Dinarides: the High Karst Zone, representing the Carbonate Platform, and the Budva Basin, which represented a shallow marine setting where ammonites are abundant, separated at the W of the Apulian Carbonate Platform by the "deep-water Adriatic Basin".
+The previous Pliensbachian platform suffered partial flooding in some sectors and simultaneous emergence in others during the Toarcian, with the carbonate facies recovered at S of Nikšić, northeast of Podgorica and in the Rumija Mt remaining as environments close to the marginal part.
 These layers, generally overlaid by younger sediments, exhibit oolitic limestone characteristics, with late-diagenetic dolomite intercalations indicative of formation near the platform's margin.
 Key exposures appear west of Nikšić, northeast of Podgorica, and within the Rumija Mountain range.

-At the Pliensbachian most of the area was dominated by the "Lithiotis Facies" from Tolmin to Podgorica, with no proper emegent lands nearby, in the Toarcian the nearest emergent lands expanded were located at the NE-SE, from the west of Zagreb to Prozor, while the sectors at Montenegro and Albania were located in between ooid grainstone levels, representing a proximal carbonate ramp.
+During the Pliensbachian, most of the area was dominated by the "Lithiotis Facies" from Tolmin to Podgorica, with no proper emergent lands nearby, In the Toarcian, the nearest emergent lands were located to the northeast–southeast, from the west of Zagreb to Prozor, while the sectors at Montenegro and Albania were located in between ooid grainstone levels, representing a proximal carbonate ramp.
 The Budva basin evolution in the Toarcian was marked by the changes in the sea level, developing a distally steepened ramp until the Lower Toarcian, and an accretionary rimmed platform in younger layers.
 The Adriatic-Dinaric Carbonate Platform is well measured at the Mount Rumija where the transitional facies between the platform setting and the deeper pelagic environment is seen, recovering a lateral transition from a lagoonal environment exposed in Seoce to the platform edge, exposed in Tejani (called Tejani section), and finally the deeper water environment, called Livari section can be observed at the own Mount Rumija.